top of page

 FOOD SECURITY

 It is often said Maui County has only a few days of food on our shelves, and we will be in dire straits when a disaster hits our ports.
 As a member of the Steering Committee for the Maui Nui Food Alliance, I know there are sources of food we have yet to quantify.
-The fishing and hunting potential, backyard gardens, and small farms have much to offer in the way of the healthy food systems MNFA is committed to creating, and we have committed to starting with this kind of baseline data as we create solutions.
-In addition to the Council’s current investment in micro-grants for local farmers, solutions for local hunting and fishing include working with the U.S. Dept. of Agriculture to find ways our hunters and fishermen can get their catches to market legally.
-We also need to continue to invest in food processing to help small farmers develop healthy food products and have access to distribution.
+The fishing and hunting potential, backyard gardens, and small farms have much to offer in the way of the healthy food systems MNFA is supporting, and we have committed to starting with a baseline data study as we create solutions.
+In addition to the Council’s current

 Vegetable Garden